celineli99/aqrd/README.md

-This repository contains the relevant data and code to replicate my submission for the course PLSC536 "Applied Quantitative Research Design", which I took in fall semester of 2023.
+This repository contains the relevant data and code to replicate my submission for the course PLSC 536 "Applied Quantitative Research Design", which I took in fall semester of 2023 at Yale University.

 # Data
 * Raw Data: Requested and accessed via cloud service from the German Institute for Economic Research, DIW Berlin.
 Not made available due to data privacy requirements.